prtdv/HotelManagementTool/README.md

 # HotelManagementTool
-A C++ project using various OOP concepts to manage a hotel and it's management tasks.
+A menu driven C++ project using various OOP concepts to manage a hotel and it's management tasks.